phpearth/docs/security/uploading.md

 Make sure Apache is not configured to interpret [multiple files as same](http://httpd.apache.org/docs/2.4/mod/mod_mime.html#multipleext).
-For example images being interpreted as PHP files.
+For example, images being interpreted as PHP files.
 Use the [ForceType](http://httpd.apache.org/docs/2.0/mod/core.html#forcetype) directive to force the type on the uploaded files.